Linuxfabrik/monitoring-plugins/check-plugins/redfish-logservices/README.md

 **Important Notes:**

 * Tested on DELL iDRAC and DMTF Simulator
-* A check takes up to 10 seconds.
-Increasing runtime timeout to 30 seconds is recommended.
+* A check usually completes within a few seconds, but a slow or retried request can take longer.
+The bundled Director basket allows a 60 second runtime timeout.
 * This check runs with both HTTP and HTTPS.
 It uses GET requests only.
 * No additional Python Redfish modules need to be installed.